Social Media Terms of Use

 3. Is there a website or link available for finding more information?

-4. Will a Minister or Parliamentary Secretary be attending or making an announcement/s at the event?
+4. Will a Minister or Assistant Minister be attending or making an announcement/s at the event?

 Events that meet at least three criteria will be considered for posting.